A Global Characterization of $f$-Divergences Yielding PSD Mutual-Information Matrices: Practical Implications

 \subsection{Examples for Common $f$-divergences}

-We now illustrate the replica–amplification mechanism with explicit constructions under the biased two–factor latent model.
-Throughout we fix the common bias $a = \tfrac13$, so that the joint-to-product ratio for variables $Y_i,Y_j$ admits the three-point decomposition described.
-For each divergence we then select admissible loadings $u_i=(\lambda_i,\mu_i)$ and report the spectrum of the associated kernel $K_a$ and diagonal correction $\Delta_a$.
+We retain the direct replica counterexample for non-analytic generators, because it is useful diagnostically.
+Throughout the calculation we fix $a=\tfrac13$, so the joint-to-product ratio for variables $Y_i,Y_j$ admits the three-point decomposition described above.

-\paragraph{Total variation / ReLU counterexample} Consider four coordinates with
+\textbf{Total variation / ReLU counterexample.} Consider four coordinates with

-For $f(t)=\tfrac12|t-1|$ and $f(t) = \max(0,t-1)$, the resulting $4\times4$ kernel can be calculated as follows
+For $f(t)=\tfrac12|t-1|$ and $f(t)=(t-1)_+$, the resulting $4\times4$ kernel can be calculated as follows: